zhegwood/phalcon.angular.bootstrap/README.md

 # phalcon.angular.bootstrap

-I'm currently working on changing this to something that will migrate better to Angular 2.
+I'm currently working on changing the UI/Angular code to something that will migrate better to Angular 2.
 Stay tuned...

 Biolerplate for a non single page implementation of Angular, Phalcon, and Bootstrap.
 Has a user creation, activation email (using SendGrid), user login to a secure page, and role management to an admin page